-- 17.1.
-FMAT ensures that students with medical conditions can participate in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - 17.2.
-If a student is missing a lot of time because of their medical condition then they may have limited engagement or frequently feel tired.
-All staff should understand this.

-17.3.
-Students with medical conditions who are finding it difficult to keep up with their studies are referred to the SENCO.
+- 17.5 FMAT ensures that reasonable adjustments are made and appropriate support is in place so that students with medical conditions can actively participate in the academy's curriculum offer. - 17.6 If a student is missing a lot of time because of their medical condition then they may have limited engagement or frequently feel tired.
+All staff should understand this. - 17.7 Students with medical conditions who are finding it difficult to keep up with their studies are referred to the SENCO.
 The SENCO will consult with the student, parents/carers and the student's health care professional to ensure the effect of the student's condition on their school work is properly considered.

-18. Sporting activities
+18 Sporting activities

-- Students with medical needs should be encouraged to take part in sporting activities appropriate to their own abilities.
-PE staff/coaches have the additional responsibility to: - 18.1.1.
-Make appropriate adjustments to sports, games and other activities to make physical activity accessible to all students. - 18.1.2.
-Understand that students should not be forced to take part in an activity if they feel unwell. - 18.1.3.
-Be aware of students in their care who have been advised to avoid or to take special precautions with particular activities. - 18.1.4.
-Be aware of the potential triggers for students' medical conditions when exercising and how to minimize these triggers. - 18.1.5.
-Ensure all students with medical conditions are actively encouraged to take part in out-of-academy clubs and team sports. - 18.1.6.
-Be aware that any restrictions on a student's ability to participate in PE will be included in their individual health care/management plan. - 18.1.7.
-Understand that some students may need to take precautionary measures before or during exercise and/or need to be allowed immediate access to their medication, if necessary. - 18.1.8.
-PE staff/coaches should be aware of relevant medical conditions and emergency procedures.
+- 18.5 Students with medical needs should be encouraged to take part in sporting activities appropriate to their own abilities.
+PE staff/coaches have the additional responsibility to: - 18.5.1 Make appropriate adjustments to sports, games and other activities to make physical activity accessible to all students. - 18.5.2 Understand that students should not be forced to take part in an activity if they feel unwell. - 18.5.3 Be aware of students in their care who have been advised to avoid or to take special precautions with particular activities. - 18.5.4 Be aware of the potential triggers for students' medical conditions when exercising and how to minimize these triggers. - 18.5.5 Ensure all students with medical conditions are actively encouraged to take part in out-of-academy clubs and team sports. - 18.5.6 Be aware that any restrictions on a student's ability to participate in PE will be included in their individual health care/management plan. - 18.5.7 Understand that some students may need to take precautionary measures before or during exercise and/or need to be allowed immediate access to their medication, if necessary. - 18.5.8 PE staff/coaches should be aware of relevant medical conditions and emergency procedures. - 18.6 The academy will carry out risk assessments of sporting activities that include the medical needs of students.

-19. Physical environment
+19 Physical environment

-- 19.1.
-The Trust is committed to: - 19.1.1.
-Providing a physical environment that is accessible to students with medical conditions.
-Students with medical conditions are included in the consultation process to ensure the physical environment at this academy is accessible as outlined in the equality policy. - 19.1.2.
-An accessible physical environment includes offsite visits.
+- 19.5 The Trust is committed to: - 19.5.1 Providing a physical environment that is accessible to students with medical conditions.
+Students with medical conditions are included in the consultation process to ensure the physical environment at this academy is accessible as outlined in the equality policy. - 19.5.2 An accessible physical environment includes offsite visits.
 The Trust recognises that this sometimes means changing activities or locations.

-20. Social interactions
+20 Social interactions